paulstansifer/unseemly/README.md

  * Pretty-printing respects macro invocations and quoted syntax (the pretty-printer is rather limited at the moment, though)
  * Hygenic macros (all operations respect α-equivalence)
+ * Macro By Example (easily implement n-ary forms without writing boilerplate loops).
 ### Unique features
  * Typechecking under syntax quotation
    (so `'[Expr | (plus one ,[Expr | e1],)]'` is a type error
      if `e1` has the type `Expr <[String]<`)
  * No type errors in generated code
    (if a macro invocation typechecks, the code it expands to doesn't need typechecking).
- * Extensible parsing (write real SQL or real regexes inline, not strings).
+ * Extensible parsing and lexing (write real SQL or real regexes inline, not strings).
 ### Other features
  * Full-featured REPL, with command history and line editing (courtesy of `rustyline`).